Cascalda/H2-Computing/README.md

 ## Description

 H2-Computing is a project aimed at providing resources and materials for students studying H2 Computing in Singapore.
 It includes sample code, exercises, and other educational materials to aid students in their learning journey.
+However, it might be outdated as it is only accurate for A-level H2 Computing of 2022.

 ## Usage